Aerobic Threshold

 • Aerobic threshold is an upper heart-rate anchor for planner interpretation.

-• The default is a practical estimate, not a direct measurement.
+• The default is an estimate, not a direct measurement.

-• A believable value matters more than false precision.
+• A stable value matters more than false precision.

-• If you are unsure, the default is usually safer than an overconfident override.
+• If you are unsure, use the default before trying a manual override.

 Still need help?
 Send a Little Note to Backpacking Light Send a Little Note to Backpacking Light